5 Code review

 data("penguins")

 You can use AI tools to help add comments to your code.
 Previous experience has taught us that we need to be a bit specific with what we want the AI to do so we’ll give it a clear prompt.
-In your chosen platform, input the below code with the prompt:

 Add comments to this code.
-Keep the comments as concise as possible Ask me any questions about the code if you are not sure what it is doing or why.
+Keep the comments as concise as possible.
+Ask me any questions about the code if you are not sure what it is doing or why.
 Do not change anything about the code.

 penguins_clean <- penguins %>%